numikFRKI/ducky-script-lang-vscode/README.md

 # Ducky Script Language for VSCode
+# All credit goes to cvbenur I just wanted to have syntax highlighting for .dd extensions

 This extension enables syntax highlighting for the **Ducky Script** scripting language, allowing for easier and more efficient scripting.
 <br>